Kyllingene/luja/README.md

 To fulfill my first goal, then, I must compromise: I'll have to build on top of existing infrastructure, rather than achieve total independence.
-This will take the form of utilizing git providers (to at least break free of HTTP) to allow sites to be hosted gratis on third-party servers.
+This will take the form of utilizing git providers through SSH (to at least break free of HTTP) to allow sites to be hosted gratis on third-party servers.
 Of course, self-hosting is a must, so my DNS must also handle IP addresses.
 I'll need a format to distinguish between these and the URLs of third-party git repositories.

 The actual DNS can likely be handled with a git repository; requests to register a domain would be a pull request (or equivalent), with careful checks to ensure